HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/02-speedup-data-loading.md

 ---

 ## Strategies

 - We have CPUs and lots of memory - let's use them
+    - `/dev/shm` is a filesystem on ram - ultra fast ⚡️
-- Use big files made for parallel computing - HDF5, Zarr, mmap()
+- Use big files made for parallel computing
+    - HDF5, Zarr, mmap()
 - Use specialized data loading libraries
+    - FFCV, DALI
+- Compression
-- Compression - data throughput can be slower than time to decompression (must be checked case by case)
+    - data transfer can be slower than decompression (must be checked case by case)

 ---